 Location of the maintenance and service sites plays one of the biggest roles when it comes to selecting the right type of device.

-At service operations sites, such as mining, oil and gas, solar and wind power units, field teams need a device that keeps them connected to back-office staff in all conditions, not just for the sake of collaboration but to their own safety as well.
+At service operations sites, such as mining, oil and gas, solar, and wind power units, service and maintenance teams need a device that keeps them connected to back-office staff, CMMS app and system in all conditions, not just for the sake of collaboration but to their own safety as well.

 He says that it is about the device that “optimally performs well beyond the life expectancy of a consumer-grade device.”
-It is crucial to have a device that offers secure and reliable connectivity, and in line empower your team to perform their tasks efficiently.
+It is crucial to have a device that offers secure and reliable connectivity, and in line elevates your service and maintenance team performance.

 2. Tasks performed